Eddie Hearn: Career

 In April 2021, Hearn was appointed Chairman of the Matchroom Group after Hearn's father, Barry Hearn, stepped aside from the role of chairman to become president of the group in an advisory role.

 On 8 May 2021, Hearn promoted Canelo Álvarez vs. Billy Joe Saunders in front of 73,126 fans at the AT&T Stadium in Arlington, Texas, which broke the all-time attendance record for an indoor boxing event in the United States.
 Matchroom subsequently agreed a further two-fight promotional deal with Canelo Álvarez in a deal worth $85 million.
 Later that same month, Hearn became involved in a war of words with rival promoters Bob Arum of Top Rank, and Frank Warren of Queensberry Promotions, over the failure of a deal coming to fruition for a proposed Tyson Fury vs. Anthony Joshua fight, accusing them of making "absolutely zero attempt to try and save the Anthony Joshua fight".

 On 3 June 2021, Hearn announced that he had signed a five-year deal that meant he would be taking his entire stable of Matchroom fighters to streaming service DAZN, which ended Matchroom's previous partnership with Sky Sports in the UK and Ireland.
 As part of the deal, all Matchroom events will be shown exclusively on DAZN worldwide, and "at least 16 Matchroom UK fights [will be] annually available exclusively to DAZN subscribers in the UK and Ireland for the first time, from July 2021 onwards".

 In September 2021, Hearn and Anthony Joshua announced a new promotional deal to last until the end of the boxer's career.

 In April 2022, Hearn co-promoted the Katie Taylor vs. Amanda Serrano fight at Madison Square Garden in New York City, the first women's fight to headline the venue.

 In 2024, Hearn participated in the Queensberry vs. Matchroom 5v5 event in Riyadh, Saudi Arabia, a distinctive boxing competition against fellow promoter Frank Warren.
 Each promoter selected five fighters, with the scoring system awarding two points for a knockout, one point for a decision win, and double points for victories by team captains.
-Despite Hearn's strategic efforts, his team was decisively defeated, losing all matches and ending with a 10-0 loss against Warren's team.

-In 2025 he promoted Conor Benn in his match against Chris Eubank Jr.
+Despite Hearn's strategic efforts, his team was decisively defeated, losing all matches and ending with a 10–0 loss against Warren's team.
+In 2025 he promoted Conor Benn in his two fights against Chris Eubank Jr.